vic-ma/howtodismantle.github.io/_posts/2024-05-10-Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.md

 https://climatereanalyzer.org/clim/t2_daily/json/era5_world_t2_day.json
 {% endhighlight %}

-The JSON data is organised as an array, where each object in the array contains the temperature data for a particular year.
+The data is a JSON array, where each object in the array contains the temperature data for a particular year or range of years.
 Each object has the following fields:

 * `data_source`: the source for the temperature data.
 * `name`: the year or years of the temperature data.
 Some objects contain the average weather data over multiple years.
 In this case, `name` will look something like `1979-2000 avg`.